manasahk28/ATM-Interface/README.md

 # ATM Interface Project

 This project is a full-stack **ATM Interface Simulation**, developed as part of an academic project.
 It mimics the workflow of an ATM machine, from user login to performing transactions like withdrawal, balance inquiry, PIN change, and mini statement generation.
-This application uses **Java**, **Spring Boot**, **JDBC (MySQL)** for the backend, and **HTML/CSS/JS** for the frontend.
+This application uses **Python**, **Flask**, **MySQL** for the backend, and **HTML/CSS/JS** for the frontend.

 ## 🌟 Features